 If you've been in a car accident, you know the importance of liability - the "liable" driver caused the accident and is therefore responsible for paying for the damages.
 To do that, the accident claim will use their insurance policy.

-How to Determine Liability in a Car Accident
+How to Determine Who is At-Fault in a Car Accident

 Sometimes, the liable driver is obvious.
 For instance, if Bob rear-ends Joe, Bob is (usually) liable.
 Better yet, if Bob admits that he was texting when he ran into Joe, the issue is clearly over and we know who's responsible.